global-asp/asp-source/en/0296_tom-the-banana-seller.md

 ##
 More people come to the stall.

-They buy Tom’s bananas and eat them.
+They buy Tom's bananas and eat them.

 ##
 Soon, the tray is empty.